 Kent’s Schools Linking Programme is managed by The Inclusion Support Service Kent (ISSK), which sits within the School Improvement Team.
-The programme was launched in 2010 through the KCC Schools Website (KELSI) and has gone from strength to strength; increasing from 13 primary schools last year to 29 schools for the 2019/20 academic year, equating to 45 classes; approximately a fabulous 1,125 children!
+The programme was launched in 2010 through the KCC Schools Website (KELSI) and continues to provide fabulous opportunities to 10 schools, for the 2019/20 academic year, equating to 18 classes; over 500 children!

-In September 2018 and January of this year we held two full day CPD sessions, where linking teachers were introduced to the programme, became familiar with the excellent resources on The Linking Network website and had time to plan their linking year with their linking partner.
-The teachers left the sessions very enthusiastic about the programme, with action plans detailing the work they would be sharing, how the learning would be evaluated, ideas for neutral venues and the activities they would develop for their linking days.
+In the autumn and spring terms, we hold two full day CPD sessions, where linking teachers are introduced to the programme, became familiar with the excellent resources on The Linking Network website and have time to plan their linking year with their linking partner.
+The teachers leave the sessions very enthusiastic about the programme, with action plans detailing the work they will be sharing, how the learning will be evaluated, ideas for neutral venues and the activities they will develop for their linking days.
 We see clear evidence that the Linking Programme positively impacts on the pupils’ understanding of individual identity and the importance of not making assumptions about people they don’t know.

 Hartley Primary Academy and Dartford Primary Academy bravely involved 4 classes in their school visit, this was meticulously planned with a carousel of forest school activities, including orienteering, art work depicting the similarities between the two schools and linking, making s’mores, photographing letters in each schools’ names found in the environment, building the tallest twig tower.